 Even the highest quality binoculars may appear blurry the first time you use them, and knowing how to focus binoculars properly for your eyes can make a tremendous difference for image clarity.
-Focusing the diopter adjustment ring is the key to ensuring your birding binoculars are properly tuned for your vision.
+Focusing the diopter adjustment ring will ensure your birding binoculars are properly tuned for your individual vision.

 About Binocular Focus